 - It increases compliance with the IRS.

 - No hidden surprises for lenders at the time filing the tax return.

 - It makes the lenders to tax-plan in advance

 Important points to be noted for changes in imputed interest:

 - The applicable federal rate should be correctly ensured every year

 - Computed interest should be offered for tax in the respective years

 On a closing note, Imputed interest is the “should be amount” or “fair value interest” that is expected to flow between parties involved.
 Accordingly, this concept also applies to certain bonds that don’t pay interest.
 For example, zero-coupon bonds (ZCB) are issued at a discount than the bond’s face value.
 Hence, AFR is applied to the actual amount paid for the bond.
 Further, the difference is added to the taxable income of the lender or bond issuer.
 Accordingly, tax is payable on the increased amount.

 This is a guide to Imputed Interest.
-Here we discuss the introduction and components of imputed interest along with examples and its types.
+Here we discuss the introduction and components of imputed interest along with examples and their types.
 You may also look at the following articles to learn more –